bbc/bbcrd_vault_collection/docs/identity_modules.md

 ---------------

 The [`bbcrd.vault.vault_group` module](../plugins/modules/vault_group.py)
-module can be used to declaratively create a group, set its membership and the policies granted to its members.
+module can be used to declaratively create a group, set its membership and choose the policies granted to its members.

-By contrast with using the `bbcrd.vault.vault_entity` module to grant policies to entities, using `bbcrd.vault.vault_group` automatically takes care of revoking access to policies as well as granting it, on account of its declarative API.
+By contrast with using the `bbcrd.vault.vault_entity` module, the `bbcrd.vault.vault_group` module is declarative.
+This ensures that entities removed from its input have their relevant access revoked.

-By contrast with assigning policies at the auth method level (e.g. assigning all users authenticated with that group a common set of policies), you get finer control by using groups.
-Whilst it might [make sense for all machine users authenticated by a given AppRole](./machine_approle_auth.md), the same is unlikely true of all (e.g.) OIDC users.
-In the latter case, you'll probbaly want to assign specific collections of privileges to specific groups of users.
+Unlike assigning policies at the auth method level (e.g. assigning all users authenticated with that auth method a common set of policies), you can achieve finer grained control by using groups.
+For example, while it might [make sense for all machine users authenticated by a given AppRole](./machine_approle_auth.md), the same is unlikely true of all OIDC users.
+In the latter case, you'll probbaly want to grant specific collections of policies to specific groups of users.

 For example, you might use the following invocation to grant a set of policies to particular administrators: